Keeping kids healthy while traveling (and at home too!)

 Tip 3: sunscreen even on the gray days

-Traveling or at home, sunscreen is something we’re sure to use for keeping kids healthy.
+Traveling or at home, sunscreen is something we often use for keeping kids healthy.
 We know that there is a lot of value to getting sunshine, particularly in teaching young bodies how to produce Vitamin D, but we also know that too much sun exposure can both cause sunburns and make kids physically ill.

 We are careful about using sunblock with the kids in a few different ways.